Unboxed-Software/solana-course/content/solana-nft.md

 # Challenge

 Now it’s your turn to build something independently.
-Create a new Candy Machine using your own images, metadata, and configuration.
+Create a new candy machine using your own images, metadata, and configuration.

 Recall that the sequence of steps are as follows: